WHAT DO WE DO?

-We seek the welfare of the migrant community by managing a safe, warm and human rights-compliant space.
+We aim to enhance the welfare of the community by managing a safe, warm, and human rights-oriented space.

 Our projects